violet-zct/fairseq-dro-mnmt/examples/wav2vec/README.md

 Decoding with a language model during training requires wav2letter [python bindings](https://github.com/facebookresearch/wav2letter/wiki/Building-Python-bindings).
 Alternatively, simply omit the --wer-args flag.

+For hyper-parameters to fine-tune other Librispeech splits (10 minutes, 1 hour, etc) please refer to the table in Appendix B in the wav2vec 2.0 paper.
+The main changes to make are adjusting --max-update, and then adjusting --warmup-steps, --hold-steps, and --decay steps so that they use 0.1/0.4/0.5 of max-update respectively.
+You then need to adjust --mask-prob and --mask-channel-prob.
+This should be set to the mask-length * x where x is the number in the table and mask-length is what you use for --mask-length (10 in this example.
+Use --mask-channel-length value for --mask-channel-prob).

+For example, for 10 hours, we see in the paper that timestep mask prob should be 0.065, so we set --mask-prob to 10* 0.065 = 0.65. channel mask prob is 0.004, so we set it to 64 * 0.004 = 0.256. then we set --max-updates to 20000 and change --warmup-steps to 20000 * 0.1 = 2000, --hold-steps to 8000 and --decay-steps to 10000.

 ### Evaluating a CTC model: